Canon A1 Film Camera Review

 - Aperture priority.
 With the lens aperture ring on A and the camera in AV mode, select the aperture you require.
 The camera will automatically select the appropriate shutter speed to achieve the correct exposure.

 - Manual.
 Put the camera in TV mode and select the shutter speed you require.
 Then turn the aperture ring on the lens away from the A position to the aperture you require.
 An M will appear in the viewfinder.
-If the scene is too dark or too bright for the settings you have chosen, the display will flash.
+If the scene is too dark or too bright for the settings you have chosen, the LCD display inside the viewfinder will flash.

 - Bulb.
 With the camera set to TV mode and the dial on B the shutter will remain open for as long as you press the shutter release button.
 Be aware that this drains the battery and that it won't work if you have a weak battery.

-It is not possible with the Canon A1 to select various kinds of metering modes as there is on later cameras (spot metering, evaluative, centre-weighted, etc).
+It is not possible with the Canon A1 to select various kinds of metering modes as it is on later cameras, such as the Canon T90 (spot metering, evaluative, centre-weighted, etc).

 The Canon A1 could be personalised for individual photographers quite extensively using various accessories.
 Here are a few, although this probably isn't a complete list.